jsdc2014/speaker/README.md

  * [Call for Speaker, JSDC 2014](https://github.com/jsdc2014/speaker/issues/new)

-We are inviting speaker who are JavaScript expert / Node.js expert / Open source JavaScript conributor.
+We are inviting speaker who are `JavaScript expert` / `Node.js expert` / `Open source JavaScript conributor` / Hardware of JavaScript library expirences.
 Welcome to particiapte JSDC 2014.

 ## how to contribute 如何參加